Polydile/dile-components/docs/crud/ajax.md

 `message` is an human readable description of the error. `errors` is an array of errors, generally usable for validation purpouses. `data` is the entire JSON response.

+> The `ajax-success` and `ajax-error` custom events are not configured with `bubbles: true`, so they must be listened to directly on the `dile-ajax` component tag.

 - **ajax-response**: Dispatched when the response is received, in both cases (error and success).
-The detail of this custom event has a `response` property with the entire axios response object.
+The detail of this custom event has a `response` property with the entire Axios response object.

-In both cases, the custom event will include a detail with the data received in the server's HTTP response.

 ## Customize the HTTP request